 - Free bus transportation within Greencastle city limits is available.

-- Registration is $150 if your application is received by the May 1st, 2019 deadline.
+- Registration is $150 if your application is received by the deadline.
+Siblings receive a $50 discount!

 - Scholarships are available.
 Contact Emily Knuth (email@example.com) to be considered for a scholarship.